brontosaurusrex/brontosaurusrex.github.io/_posts/2017-01-17-blender-stamping-with-normal-brush-to-normal-map.md

 If the stamps renders inset instead of outset then go to edit mode and a and ctrl+n.
 Or change your mind.

 [![normal2normal.th.png](https://cdn.scrot.moe/images/2017/01/17/normal2normal.th.png)](https://cdn.scrot.moe/images/2017/01/17/normal2normal.png)

+Notes:
+- In edit mode "shift + numpad 7" will align view to selected poli.
+- Is there some sort of grid-snaping?